AAA Editor Notes

 The glass-walled PACCAR Pavilion not only provides refuge on a rainy day but has a second-story landing from which to gaze out on the expansive view of the bay and the distant Olympic Mountains.

 Paid parking is available beneath the pavilion; enter at Broad St. and Western Ave.
 Contact Seattle Art Museum (SAM) for a guided tour schedule.
-Food is available on weekends from late May through early September.
+Food is available Fri.-Sun.
+10-3 from late May through early September.